We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Reduce your stress.

 It’s a good idea to do exercises to loosen up your shoulders even if you don’t have severe tightness.
-Try to bring your awareness to this area of your body throughout the day, and work on relaxing and releasing tension.
+Try to bring awareness to this area of your body throughout the day, and work on relaxing and releasing tension.
 If you’re experiencing long-lasting or intense pain, see your doctor.
 They may recommend additional therapies or exercises.